 A hybrid cloud is a combination of public cloud services and an on-premises private cloud, with orchestration and automation between the two.
 Companies can run mission-critical workloads or sensitive applications on the private cloud and use the public cloud to handle workload bursts or spikes in demand.
 The goal of a hybrid cloud is to create a unified, automated, scalable environment that takes advantage of all that a public cloud infrastructure can provide, while still maintaining control over mission-critical data.

-In addition, organizations are increasingly embracing a multicloud model, or the use of multiple infrastructure-as-a-service providers.
+In addition, organizations are increasingly embracing a multi-cloud model, or the use of multiple IaaS providers.
 This enables applications to migrate between different cloud providers or to even operate concurrently across two or more cloud providers.

-Organizations adopt multicloud for various reasons.
+Organizations adopt multi-cloud for various reasons.
 For example, they could do so to minimize the risk of a cloud service outage or to take advantage of more competitive pricing from a particular provider.
 Multi-cloud implementation and application development can be a challenge because of the differences between cloud providers' services and application program interfaces (API).

 Multi-cloud deployments should become easier, however, as providers' services and APIs converge and become more homogeneous through industry initiatives such as the Open Cloud Computing Interface.